Advice for Training New Employees

 Listen to Their Ideas

-Even as you train new employees in how things should be done, don't forget to listen to their ideas about how to do things differently.
+Even as you train new employees on how things should be done, don't forget to listen to their ideas about how to do things differently.
 By listening to them, you encourage creativity and innovation.
 You also demonstrate that you value them as individuals and as contributors and in the process may get ideas from them that would actually improve the department.
 New employees are in a unique position to bring fresh eyes to a situation and aren't bogged down in business as usual.
 You don't have to accept their ideas for changes, but you do need to listen to them.

 Protect Your Senior Employees

-Employees that have been with the organization for awhile are a valuable resource.
+Employees that have been with the organization for a while are a valuable resource.
 Much like the effect on older children when a new baby is brought home, you need to be sensitive to the needs of your experienced team members.
 While new employees will take up a big chunk of your time, make sure you don't neglect the rest of your team.

 Use As Mentors